 Here’s what happened when I went to Coyote Gulch (It wasn’t the experience I wanted):

-Coyote Gulch was one of the most incredible and disappointing hikes I’ve ever done and that’s because I had many questions going into it the first time I tried it, which weren’t properly answered beforehand and because of that lack of preparedness, the following things happened:
+Coyote Gulch was one of the most incredible and disappointing hikes I’ve ever done when I visited this spot on a western US road trip I did in 2020 and that’s because I had many questions going into it the first time I tried it, which weren’t properly answered beforehand and because of that lack of preparedness, the following things happened:

-- I didn’t understand the map or trailheads that surrounded Coyote Gulch.
+3) I didn’t understand the map or trail heads that surrounded Coyote Gulch.

 But despite getting on the right path eventually, we couldn’t risk going further.